 Common liquors, such as scotch, gin, rum or vodka are available.
 However, if there is special liquor you want, please let us know in advance or buy it at the duty free store in Miami or the Buenos Aires Airport.

 Cash and major credit cards are acceptable for purchases in most of the stores.
-At the Lodge they accept only cash, traveler checks or personal checks.
+At the Lodge they accept only cash or personal checks.

-If you prefer not to bring your own guns, you can rent them at the lodge.
+We do not recommend bringing guns to Argentina but can assist you if you decide on it.
 The rental cost is $50 per gun per day depending on the Argentina duck hunting package you select.